-The large eddy turnover time is estimated as $T_{eddy} = L_{int}/u_{rms}$, with $L_{int}=\int k^{-1} E(k) dk / \int E(k) dk$ the integral length scale and $u_{rms}$ the root-mean square velocity, which is also used for the integration time of the passive tracers in the FTLE/LCS calculation in equation (\ref{eq:FTLE}).
-Our results are taken after reaching a statistically stationary state, as confirmed in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (a), and are averaged over $100$ snapshots equidistantly distributed over roughly $20 T_{eddy}$.
+The large-eddy turnover time is estimated as $T_{eddy} = L_{int}/u_{rms}$, with $L_{int}=\int k^{-1} E(k) dk / \int E(k) dk$ the integral length scale and $u_{rms}$ the root-mean square velocity, which is also used for the integration time of the passive tracers in the FTLE/LCS calculation in equation \eqref{eq:FTLE}.
+Our results are taken after reaching a statistically stationary state, as confirmed in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (a).
+They are averaged over $100$ snapshots equidistantly distributed over roughly $20 T_{eddy}$.

-A detailed analysis of the energy injection rate $\epsilon_I$ choice and the general system parameters for the present numerical setup is presented in appendix \ref{appendix2}, with respect to the inherent structure formation properties, kinetic energy spectrum and scale-to-scale kinetic energy flux.
-There, we conclude that run1 (table \ref{tab:simulation_parameters_inverse_kinetic_energy_cascade_hydro_runs} in appendix \ref{appendix2}) is the optimal choice for our present study.
-The spatial vorticity distribution in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b) exhibits visually present coherent vortices or coherent structures, which are sufficient for the remaining analysis.
-The kinetic energy spectrum in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c) deviates from the predicted $k^{-5/3}$ due to the finite-size effects discussed in appendix \ref{appendix2}, but is still adequate for the subsequent analysis steps.
-The scale-to-scale kinetic energy and enstrophy flux, shown in figures \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c) and (d), respectively, possess sufficiently long inverse and direct cascade ranges.
-This facilitates the scale flux decompositions in sections \ref{section5_2} and \ref{section5_3}.
+A discussion of the chosen values of the energy injection rate $\epsilon_I$ and the general system parameters for the present numerical setup can be found in appendix \ref{appendix2}, which is related to the characteristics of structure formation, the kinetic energy spectrum and the cross-scale kinetic energy flux.
+There, we conclude that run1 (table \ref{tab:simulation_parameters_inverse_kinetic_energy_cascade_hydro_runs} in appendix \ref{appendix2}) is the best choice for the purpose of our present study.
+The spatial vorticity distribution in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b) exhibits a clearly developed population of visually distinguishible vortices or coherent structures.
+The kinetic energy spectrum in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (c) deviates from the theoretically expected $k^{-5/3}$ scaling due to finite-size effects discussed in appendix \ref{appendix2}, but we deem it to be more adequate for the subsequent analysis due to a more clearly discernible structuring of the flow.
+The cross-scale kinetic energy and enstrophy fluxes shown in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (d) possess sufficiently extended ranges of inverse and direct spectral transfer.
+This facilitates the cross-scale flux decompositions in sections \ref{section6_1} and \ref{section6_2}.

-As already mentioned in the previous sections \ref{section2_2_2} and \ref{section2_2_3}, the threshold choice for the vorticity magnitude and the forward/backward FTLE criterion to sample coherent regions from the vorticity distribution is a highly non-trivial task.
-Therefore, the threshold sensitivity is tested against the power laws of the three-part number density in equation (\ref{eq:three_part_number_density}) of section \ref{section2_3}, with the aim to adjust the thresholds according to the vortex scaling theory.